← Back to Blog

 Nested groupsNoYes

-Recommendation: Use Entra ID security groups for organization-wide access patterns (e.g., "All Marketing Staff"), and SharePoint groups for site-specific roles (e.g., "Project Alpha Owners").
+Recommendation: Use Microsoft Entra ID security groups for organization-wide access patterns (e.g., "All Marketing Staff"), and SharePoint groups for site-specific roles (e.g., "Project Alpha Owners").

 External Sharing: Secure Collaboration